Mulia Resort – Opulent and extravagant, with massive grounds facing a faultless beach.

 - Local Shuttle Buses: Free shuttle buses link major hotels in Nusa Dua with the Bali Collection mall (see below).
 The closest the bus comes is outside the St. Regis resort, about 300m northeast up the road.
 This is a great way to reach other resorts, beaches, and facilities in Nusa Dua and Tanjung Benoa.

-- There’s a cluster of cheap cafes at the northern edge of the resort, where the side-street meets the beach.
-These are popular and all are pretty much the same, with welcome breezes, fabulous views, and prices a fraction of those charged at the resort.
+There’s a cluster of cheap cafes at the northern edge of the resort, where the side street meets the beach.
+These are popular and all are pretty much the same, with a welcome breeze, fabulous views, and prices a fraction of those charged at the resort.

-- At The Balé resort on the other side of the main road from the Mulia’s smaller entrance are Faces Restaurant (Balinese specialties) and Tapa Bistro (tapas, cocktails, and occasional live music).
-2-minute walk (200m).
+- The Balé – On the other side of the main road from the Mulia’s smaller entrance are Faces Restaurant (Balinese specialties) and Tapa Bistro (tapas, cocktails, and occasional live music).

-- Only a few minutes’ walk northeast along the beachside path, the St Regis resort also offers a number of ritzy places to eat and drink.
-6-minute walk (500m).
+- St Regis – Only a few minutes’ walk northeast along the beachside path, it also offers a number of ritzy places to eat and drink.

-- The only other place within walking distance is Bubu Seafood and Chinese Restaurant, about 600m north up the road from the smaller entrance.
-Live seafood from tanks and likeable old-style seating.
-7-minute walk.
+- Bubu Seafood and Chinese Restaurant – The only other place within walking distance, about 600m north up the road from the smaller entrance.
+Live seafood from tanks and likable old-style seating.

-Otherwise, get a free hotel transfer to the Bali Collection mall (10-minute drive, 3.5km).
+Otherwise, get a free hotel transfer to the Bali Collection mall.
 Among oodles of cafés and bars are:

 - Bebek Tepi Sawah – Renowned across the island for crispy duck.

-- De Verdant Kuma – Charming décor and healthy cuisine from across Indonesia.
+- Verdant Organic & True Food Kitchen – Charming décor and healthy cuisine from across Indonesia.